bolorino/theatrewp/README.md

 Plugin benefits
 ------------------------
-* Adapted to the basic needs of most Theater Companies
+* Adapted to the basic needs of most Theatre Companies
 * Organized and well-structured information of Shows and Performances to facilitate their management and accessibility
 * Independent of the theme used in WordPress
 * Customizable